rollator3000/BWM-Article/README.md

 | 8   | 73.0    | 169     |         |             | 0.31    | ...   | -0.07   | 1   |

 ## Data
-* The data comes from the TCGA *(The Cancer Genome Atlas)* and each dataset consits of multiple omics-blocks
+* The data comes from the The Cancer Genome Atlas *(TCGA)* and each dataset consits of multiple omics-blocks
 * The data was provided by Dr. R. Hornung, who has worked with these multi-omics data-sets already
 * The provided data doesn't contain any missing values, such that the blockwise-missingness needs to be induced
 * Each data-set uses the 'TP53'-Mutation as response and consits of four further omics-blocks 'clinical', 'copy number variation', 'miRNA' & 'RNA'

 ## Code
 This section contains short descriptions to the scripts in 'Code/' - there is an logical order in these scripts!